elastest/elastest.io-docs/docs/testing/sut.md

 -   **SuT IP**: IP or DNS of your SuT.
 Thanks to this field your TJobs may know how to reach your SuT through environment variable `ET_SUT_HOST`.
 Check [Environment variables](/testing/environment-variables) to learn more.
 -   **SuT Protocol**: Protocol of your SuT. **`http`** is selected by default.
+-   **Elasticsearch**:
+    -   **Protocol**: Protocol of your Elasticsearch.
--   **Elasticsearch IP**: IP or DNS of your Elasticsearch.
+    -   **IP**: IP or DNS of your Elasticsearch.
--   **Elasticsearch Port**: Port of your Elasticsearch.
+    -   **Port**: Port of your Elasticsearch.
+    -   **Stream Fields**: field or fields used to sort the different logs.
+For each value a log card will be displayed in ElasTest.
+If more than one field is indicated (separated by commas) it will be sorted by combination of values of each field following the order indicated.
     -   **ES Indices**: Elasticsearch indices where the Sut monitoring traces be stored.
 If there are more than one index, type them separated by commas.

 **Optional Fields:**

 -   **SuT Port**: Port of your SuT.
+-   **Elasticsearch**:
+    -   **Path**: Path of your Elasticsearch if it is behind a proxy.
--   **Elasticsearch User**: The User of your Elasticsearch.
+    -   **User**: The User of your Elasticsearch.
--   **Elasticsearch Pass**: The Password of your Elasticsearch.
+    -   **Pass**: The Password of your Elasticsearch.
     -   **Use Indices by Execution**: If checked, a parameter with the indices will be added.
 For each TJob Execution, you can to indicate the inidices.

 <p></p>
 <div class="docs-gallery inline-block">